MMohamed-0/cybersecurity-portfolio/tools-and-scripts/python/port-scanner/README.md

 Evidence
  Screenshots included showing:
-  - Script execution in PyCharm
+  - Script execution in PyCharm (screenshots/run_example.png)
-  - Scan results displaying open ports
+  - Scan results displaying open ports (screenshots/results.png) The screenshots demonstrate successful execution of the tool against an authorised local test enviroment (127.0.0.1).

+Future Improvements
+- Multithreaded scanning
+- Service detection
+- Output to file

 Disclaimer
   This tool was created for educational purposes only and was tested exclusively on